yhamacnu/ackee-sos-8/README.md

 # ackee-sos-8
-Participation during Season 8 of School of Solana - Ackee.
+Assignments during Season 8 of School of Solana - Ackee.

 For those about ... who prepped the training material, we salute you!